cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ~~~

-Creating and deleting a space is also straight forward;
+Creating and deleting a space:

 ~~~ruby